aaditvyas/nyt-spelling-bee/README.md

 # nyt-spelling-bee
+An interactive program to suggest words for the New York Times Spelling Bee game.

-A simple program to suggest words given a list of letters and a required letter.
+Given a list of letters and a required letter, this program continues to generate words to try for the Spelling Bee.